 Cultivate A Love Of Learning, Right From The Very Start

 When children feel safe, nurtured, stimulated and most importantly, enjoy the activities they are engaged in, they are more likely to retain information and feel motivated to learn further.

 Why?
 As soon as learning begins to feel like a chore; something that leads to admonition or punishment if action or results are not as parents or teachers expect, this can lead to a loss of self-esteem and confidence, causing children to become anxious, disinterested and demotivated to learn.

 Encouraging A Love Of Learning Through Play

-This lays the strongest foundation for enjoyment of learning as a child develops.
+This lays the strongest foundation for the enjoyment of learning as a child develops.
 When you give your infant colourful plastic cups to play with in the bath, scooping and pouring water over and over again, or if you create a little art corner at home for instance; a special place where your child is surrounded by paint, paper, colouring books and crayons, and can scribble away as far as their imagination takes them, you are helping them develop vital skills that they take with them into school and beyond.
 And importantly, you help them determine their own attitude towards learning.